Do You Need a Speedometer on a Bicycle?

 LCD

 You should buy a bike speedometer that comes with a big LCD screen so that you can read your ride data on the go.
-Many bike speedometers display lots of data on one single screen while others only show one piece of data at a time.

 The LCD screens should also have a back-light so that you can see your current speed during the nighttime.